 Multitasking and IBM compatibility aside, the Amiga’s musical ability is nothing short of astounding.
 This machine is destined to be the musicians’ choice.

-A few pages further on, after page 14, we find a double-spread advertisement from Infocom.
+A few pages later, after page 14, we find a double-spread advertisement from Infocom.
 Adventure games are big sellers in 1985.

 You open the door.
 Slumped behind the desk is the body of Veronica Ashcroft.
 Her mask has been pulled off.
 Around her neck is the agent of death, a rope.
 In fact, it’s your lariat, which you got tired of carrying around and hung in the closet with your coat.

-Head over to The Digital Antiquarian for a critical take on Suspect.
-You can play Suspect in its early Macintosh form courtesy of Macintosh Garden, or on any computer that can run classic Z-code games.
+Head to The Digital Antiquarian for a critical take on Suspect.
+You can download Suspect in its early Macintosh form or play it on any computer that can run Z-code games.

 Software Isn’t Fragile